Find out more about who we are and what we do

 Clare trained in private practice at the legal aid front line, mainly focussed on community care and asylum support cases.
 Subsequently she worked at the Public Law Project and then the Equality and Human Rights Commission litigating on a broad range of human rights issues in the domestic courts and the ECHR, and advising on legislative change proposals.
 During that time she also worked with the UN treaty bodies, particularly the Committee Against Torture, and a number of partner organisations.

 Clair ensures good financial management at Liberty, so that money is safeguarded at all times and used appropriately, economically, efficiently and effectively.

 Clair was previously a business mentor at the Prince’s Trust, supporting young entrepreneurs who needed commercial and financial business expertise to help them set up their own business.

 She joined Liberty because of its respected reputation and high public profile.

-After volunteering with Liberty in several roles, Dave joined the staff team in 2013 before moving into the press office a year later.
+After volunteering with Liberty in several roles, Dave joined the Operations team in 2013 before moving into the Communications team a year later.